Registration Policies and Procedures

 Auditing a Course

 Students who wish to audit a course need to make the request during the current semester's registration period.
-Graduate students must complete an Audit Request Form and submit it to the Office of the Registrar (Suite 2016, Tech South Building).
-Undergraduate students will need to submit a request from their IIT email account to email@example.com.
+Students will need to submit a request from their IIT email account to email@example.com.
 Audits will not be accepted after the last day to add a class.
-(Please see calendar for specific dates at www.iit.edu/registrar/important_dates/academic_calendar.shtml.)
+(Please see the Academic Calendar for specific dates.)
 An auditor must pay full tuition, cannot take examinations, and does not receive credit for the course.
 After registration closes, courses cannot be changed to or from an audit status.
 Audited courses do not count toward degree requirements at IIT.

 Course Repeat Policy